-(Formerly Speech 102) Prerequisite: None
+(Formerly Speech 102) Prerequisite: None Lecture, 3 hours.
 This is an introductory course that emphasizes the debate process.
 Fundamentals of effective argumentative speaking are examined.
 Oral activities are used extensively as learning devices.

-104 Argumentation and Debate (3) UC:CSU ♀
+104 Argumentation and Debate (3) UC:CSU ☺

-(Formerly Speech 104) Prereauisite: None.
+(Formerly Speech 104) Prerequisite: None.
+Lecture, 3 hours.

 This course is a critical thinking class in the foundation and strategies of argument, logical reasoning, rational thinking and decision making.
 Emphasis is placed on both how and why we make the decisions we do.
-Topics explored include: claims, definitions, evidence, reasoning, fallacies, and case building.
+Topics explored include: critical analysis of discourse, claims, definitions, evidence, reasoning, fallacies, and case building.
+C-ID: COMM 120

-105 Critical Thinking (3) UC:CSU ♀
+105 Critical Thinking (3) UC:CSU O